dashpay/dips/DRAFT: Multi-Party Payout.md

 1. proTxHash can not be found in the registered masternode set
 2. sharedReward > 10000 (Current DIP)
-3. sharedReward > 0 and shareHolders field is null (Current DIP)
+3. sharedReward > 0 and shareHolderReward field is null (Current DIP)
 4. sum of values in shareHolders field != 100 (Current DIP)
+5. length shareHolderReward is > 50 (Current DIP)
-5. The inputsHash does not match the calculated hash
+6. The inputsHash does not match the calculated hash
-6. payloadSig is invalid
+7. payloadSig is invalid

 ## Masternode Rewards

-The new system allows to deterministically ascertain the recipient of the masternode’s portion of the next block reward (DIP3) beyond the owner/operator paradigm, but doesn't change any of the mechanisms to determine reward payment.
+The new system allows to deterministically ascertain the recipient of the masternode’s portion of the next block reward (DIP3) beyond the single Owner/Operator paradigm, but doesn't change any of the mechanisms to determine reward payment.

 The rules to determine the next block’s payee are will continue to be (DIP3):